Estimating the number of superimposed sinusoids: Simulations

-Figure \ref{fig3} shows our results in the case of {a priory} unknown frequencies (the ML approach).
-This figure shows numerical values for abridged error probabilities $p_a$ and error probabilities $p_e$ of GIC, PMEP1, PMEP2, and EEF algorithms versus SNR.
-Fig. \ref{fig3} confirms the abridged error probability as a good approximation of the error probability starting with $\textrm{SNR}=-6 \textrm{dB}$.
-Next, let us pay attention to the EEF algorithm (see dotted line and diamonds).
-Depicted results show that the EEF algorithm does not satisfy to condition \eqref{assum_1}.
+Figures \ref{fig3} and \ref{fig3s} show our results in the case of {\it a priori} unknown frequencies (the ML approach) and {\it a priori} known and unknown noise level, respectively.
+These figures show numerically calculated values of abridged error probabilities $p_a$ and error probabilities $p_e$ of the MOS algorithms versus SNR.
+The values of probabilities $p_a$ and $p_e$ are calculated based on the identical realizations of the observed data, thus the statistical variations of these values are the same.
+Figures \ref{fig3} and \ref{fig3s} confirm the abridged error probability as a good approximation of the error probability starting with $\textrm{SNR}=-6 \textrm{dB}$.

+Note that, from our theoretical and numerical studies, partially shown in Figures \ref{fig2} - \ref{fig3s}, it follows that the MOS algorithms that demonstrate poor performance in the case of BL estimate (see Fig. \ref{fig2} and \ref{fig2s}) also demonstrate poor performance in the case of ML estimate of frequencies (see Fig. \ref{fig3} and \ref{fig3s}) and vice versa.
+This fact confirms the QL performance analysis proposed in Section \ref{QLperfan}.

-Overall figures \ref{fig1} - \ref{fig3} show a significant advantage of the studied PMEP algorithms (PMEP-IR, PMEP-I) in the case of $\mathrm{SNR} >0$ (design with {\it a priory} known frequencies and the QL design approach) and in the case of $\mathrm{SNR} >4$ (the ML design approach).
-This advantage can be crucial in a wide range of practical applications.
+Overall figures \ref{fig1} - \ref{fig3s} show a significant advantage of the studied PMEP algorithms (PMEP-IR, PMEP-I) in the case of $\mathrm{SNR} >0$ (design with {\it a priori} known frequencies and the QL design approach) and in the case of $\mathrm{SNR} >4$ (the ML design approach).
+This advantage can be crucial in many practical applications.

-Next, compare the QL and ML approaches to the design of MOS algorithms.
-Figure \ref{fig4} shows the abridged error probabilities of all the considered MOS algorithms in the case of applying the QL approach to its design versus errors in the used BL frequencies estimates ($\Delta \omega_i$).
+Next, compare the QL and ML approaches to the design of MOS algorithms in the case of the known noise level.
+Figure \ref{fig4} shows the abridged error probabilities of GIC, PMEP-I, and PMEP-IR algorithms and error probabilities of EEF and NMDL algorithms in the case of the QL approach versus errors in the used BL frequencies estimates $\Delta \omega_i$.
 In Fig. \ref{fig4} we suppose that for all $i$: $\Delta \omega_i=\Delta \omega$.
 Also, in Fig. \ref{fig4} we plot the error probabilities of the same MOS algorithms, but in the case of the ML design approach (horizontal bold lines).
-Note, that in Fig. \ref{fig4} the lines of the same type refer to the same algorithms.
+Note that in Fig. \ref{fig4} the lines of the same type refer to the same algorithms.
 For all the cases we set $\mathrm{SNR}=0\mathrm{ dB}$.
+Solid and dashed horizontal lines almost coincide.